-1. Is reactor-grade plutonium attractive for use in a nuclear explosive device, and at what point does increasing the ratio of Pu to other Pu isotopes make the plutonium essentially unattractive for use in a nuclear weapon or a nuclear explosive device?
+1. Is reactor-grade plutonium attractive for use in a nuclear explosive device, and at what point does increasing the ratio of ^{238}Pu to other Pu isotopes make the plutonium essentially unattractive for use in a nuclear weapon or a nuclear explosive device?
 Yes, reactor-grade plutonium is attractive for use in a nuclear explosive device.
 This conclusion is consistent with Ref.
-9 and 24.
-The Pu concentration must be > 80% to render plutonium unattractive for use in a nuclear weapon or a nuclear explosive device.
+8 and 24.
+The ^{238}Pu concentration must be $> 80\%$ to render plutonium unattractive for use in a nuclear weapon or a nuclear explosive device.
 2. Do advanced reprocessing approaches (for LWR spent fuel) that produce grouped products in which plutonium is separated together with one or more minor actinides render the product unattractive for use in a nuclear weapon or nuclear explosive device without further chemical separation?
 No, the Pu+Np product has the same FOM as Pu product; co-extracting Np with Pu does not reduce its attractiveness for use in nuclear weapons.
 Conversely, extracting just Pu leaves Np in the waste stream.
 Nor does co-extracting Np, Am, and Cm with Pu (i.e., TRU) render the product unattractive for use in a nuclear weapon or nuclear explosive device.
-However, co-extracting Cm with Am produces a product that is unattractive for use in a nuclear weapon or nuclear explosive device; whereas a pure Am product obtained from recently ( $\leq 10$ years) discharged high ( $> 45\text{-}60 \text{ MW}\cdot\text{d}/\text{kg}$ ) burn-up spent fuel is attractive for use in a nuclear weapon or nuclear explosive device.
+However, co-extracting Cm with Am produces a product that is unattractive for use in a nuclear weapon or nuclear explosive device; whereas a pure Am product obtained from recently (≤ 10 years) discharged high ($> 45\text{-}60 \text{ MW}\cdot\text{d/kg}$) burn-up spent fuel is attractive for use in a nuclear weapon or nuclear explosive device.

 3. At what point might diluting plutonium or a transuranic mixture render the mixture as unattractive for use in a nuclear weapon or nuclear explosive device?
-For 10-yr, 45-MW·d/kg COEX material (i.e., Pu), a $^{238}\text{U}$ content of ~80% is required to be unattractive for use in a nuclear weapon or nuclear explosive device.
-The TRU from that same discharge would require $\geq 75\%$ $^{238}\text{U}$ or $> 20\%$ Ln to be unattractive for use in a nuclear weapon or nuclear explosive device.
-However, the addition of the lanthanides to TRU is of limited value, because they must be removed before fabrication of a recycled fuel.
+For 10-yr, 45-MW·d/kg coextracted material (i.e., Pu + U mixture), a ^{238}U content of ~80% is required to be unattractive for use in a nuclear weapon or nuclear explosive device.
+The TRU from that same discharge would require $\geq 75\%$ ^{238}U or $> 20\%$ Ln to be unattractive for use in a nuclear weapon or nuclear explosive device.
+However, the addition of the lanthanides to TRU to reduce its attractiveness for shipment to the fuel fabrication plant is of limited value, because they most likely will be removed before fabrication of a recycled fuel and co-locating reactor(s), separations plant, and fuel fabrication plant negates the need to reduce the attractiveness of TRU just for shipping purposes.
 The TRU-bearing electro-chemical reprocessing product displays the same characteristics as UREX TRU and TRU + Ln, which are potentially attractive for use in a nuclear weapon or nuclear explosive device.
-4. Do other advanced fuel cycles (e.g., thorium based cycles) produce products that are potentially attractive for use in a nuclear weapon or nuclear explosive device?
-Yes, the thorium fuel cycle produces two potentially attractive materials: $^{239}\text{Pu}$ and $^{233}\text{U}$ .
+4. Do other advanced fuel cycles (e.g., thorium and MOX based cycles) produce products that are potentially attractive for use in a nuclear weapon or nuclear explosive device?
+Yes, the thorium fuel cycle produces two potentially attractive materials: ^{239}Pu and ^{233}U .
+Also, MOX recycle produces plutonium that is slightly less attractive than the plutonium from discharged UOX fuel, but is still "high" attractiveness.

-In general, dilution with $^{238}\text{U}$ , $^{232}\text{Th}$ , or even another inert material increases the bare critical mass and thus reduces the attractiveness of the material.
-With greater than 80% $^{238}\text{U}$ or 70% $^{232}\text{Th}$ (perhaps less with other materials) the material is "low" attractiveness.
-Except for dilution of $^{233}\text{U}$ and $^{235}\text{U}$ with $^{238}\text{U}$ , the material can still be made attractive by purification, but this takes time and some degree of technical capability.
+In general, dilution with ^{238}U , ^{232}Th , or even another inert material increases the bare critical mass and thus reduces the attractiveness of the material.
+With greater than 80% ^{238}U or 70% ^{232}Th (perhaps less with other materials) the material is "low" attractiveness.
+Except for dilution of ^{233}U and ^{235}U with ^{238}U , the material can still be made attractive by purification, but this takes time and some degree of technical capability.